Alinrev/manual_testing_portfolio/Final Project/README.md

 * all tests have been executed
 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
-* no detected major risk remained un-mitigated
+* not detected major risk remained un-mitigated
 * exploratory regression testing must be performed on the My Info module, which includes the Dependents section
 ##### 1.1.4 Test scope
 * Tests in scope: All the feature of PIM's module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing